Sandwich Construction of Symmetry TFTs for the Centre Symmetries of Chern-Simons, Yang-Mills, and Einstein Gravity

-This paper is organised as follows. \Cref{sec:review} reviews the AKSZ construction, the Pulmann--Ševera--Valach sandwich construction of SymTFTs, and required elements of differential graded geometry and stacks. \Cref{sec:triv-filling} then explains how one can realise an AKSZ model as the dimensional reduction of a trivial higher-dimensional theory.
-Adding in stacky discrete degrees of freedom, \cref{sec:cs} then explains how to construct the centre symmetry of three-dimensional Chern--Simons theory as the simplest example of an AKSZ model.
-Perturbing the AKSZ construction with Manin terms, \cref{sec:ym} and \cref{sec:gr} then construct sandwich SymTFTs that capture the centre symmetries of Yang--Mills theory in any spacetime dimension and Einstein gravity in four dimensions respectively.
+This paper is organised as follows. \Cref{sec:review} reviews the AKSZ construction, the Pulmann-Ševera-Valach sandwich construction of SymTFTs, and required elements of differential graded geometry and stacks. \Cref{sec:triv-filling} then explains how one can realise an AKSZ model as the dimensional reduction of a trivial higher-dimensional theory.
+Adding in stacky discrete degrees of freedom, \cref{sec:cs} then explains how to construct the centre symmetry of three-dimensional Chern-Simons theory as the simplest example of an AKSZ model.
+Perturbing the AKSZ construction with Manin terms, \cref{sec:ym} and \cref{sec:gr} then construct sandwich SymTFTs that capture the centre symmetries of Yang-Mills theory in any spacetime dimension and Einstein gravity in four dimensions respectively.